What's it like to be a Property Manager?

-A self-paced certificate course will get you started in the real estate industry and teach you key skills in property administration and marketing.
-To become licensed as a Property Manager in your state, you can complete a Certificate IV (QLD and NSW) or a Certificate of Registration or Licensing Program (all states).
+- Undertake a certificate-level course in real estate.
+To become licensed as a property manager in your state, you can complete a Certificate IV (QLD and NSW) or a Certificate of Registration or Licensing Program (all states).

 - For those wanting to further their career in property management, undertake a Certificate IV in Property Services (Real Estate) (CPP40307) or a Bachelor of Property and Real Estate.